Spirals-Team/librepair-experiments/README.md

 |----------------------------|:-----------:|:-----------:|:-----------:|
 | **Number of the branches** | 15          | 13.875      | 247         |

-As you can see, most of the branches have 3 commits, where:
+Most of the branches have 3 commits, where:
 * The first one is the failing one;
 * The second one contains metadata and log infomation regarding the building of the project;
 * The third one, optional, contains a patch developed by an automatic program repair techinque.

+The branches that have 2 commits have the same information of the branches with 3 commits, and the only difference is that it has been created a single commit with all the data that usually are separated in the second and the third commit.

 The branches that have 4 commits have one commit (the third one) that contains also the human patch.

-Every branch associated to a build failure has the file `repairnator.json` that contains relevant information regarding the building of the project.

-### Builds Information extracted from the Travis API
+## Builds Information extracted from the Travis API

 Starting from January 2016 to April 2019, we collected the build failures in Travis CI.